abhirajparthan/-Wordpress-Docker-Nginx-Revers-Proxy-phpMyAdmin-Installation-with-Docker-Compose/README.md

 ----
 ## Testing Docker compose file "docker-compose.yml"

-The YAML file is ready to initialize the defined Docker container.
+The YML file is ready to initialize the defined Docker container.
 Run the following command to set this container.

 ~~~
 docker-compose up -d